I Love Walking In France

 Le Faubourg, Cajarc, GR 65, France

-More modern fourteenth-century houses at the port at Le Faubourg
+Fourteenth-century houses line the river port at Le Faubourg

-Cajarc successfully withstood attacks by the English during the Hundreds Year War, but fell to the Protestants two centuries later during the Wars of Religion.
+Cajarc successfully withstood attacks by the English during the Hundred Years War, but fell to the Protestants two centuries later during the Wars of Religion.
 It was during this period that the thirteenth-century church of Saint-Etienne was largely destroyed and all that remains today from the original church is the base of the bell tower.

 Saint-Etienne, Cajarc, GR 65, France